rlefmann/System-Notes/android-phone-mount.md

 # How to mount Android phones on Linux computers

-## Installing programs
+## Install programs

 * libmtp
 * simple-mtpfs

-## Preparing phone
+## Prepare phone

-* Connect your phone via USB
+* Connect the phone via USB
 * Select `Transfer files (MTP)`

 ## Mounting phone

-First, create a mount directory, e.g. `mkdir ~/phone`.
-Afterwards, list the available MTP devices: `simple-mtpfs -l`.
-The output looks something like this:
+First, create a mount directory, e.g. `mkdir ~/Phone`.

+To get a list of the attached MTP devices, run `simple-mtpfs -l`:

 ```
 $ simple-mtpfs -l
 1: XiaomiMi-2s (id2) (MTP)
 ```

-To mount the phone on your computer:
+To mount the phone filesystem to the previously created directory, use:

 ```
-simple-mtpfs --device 1 ~/phone
+simple-mtpfs --device <number> ~/Phone
 ```

-Replace 1 with the number assigned to your device by `simple-mtpfs -l`.
-You can now access the contents of your phone's memory by browsing the `~/phone` directory.
+where `<number>` is the order number of your device displayed by the `simple-mtpfs -l` command.
+You can now access the contents of your phone's memory by browsing the `~/Phone` directory.

-If you want to unmount the phone, you can run `fusermount -u ~/phone`.
+To unmount the phone, run `fusermount -u ~/Phone`.

 ## Fixing permission issues